 Instant Pot Zuppa Toscana Soup (Video)

-If you’re a fan of Instant Pot soup, you’re going to love this Instant Pot Zuppa Toscana Soup, and there are stovetop instructions as well!
-And my version of this amazing Italian-inspired Zuppa Toscana Soup soup is low-carb, Keto, and gluten-free.
+If you’ve enjoyed the Zuppa Toscana at the Olive Garden, you’re going to love this Instant Pot Zuppa Toscana Soup!
+And my version of this amazing Italian-inspired soup is low-carb, Keto, and gluten-free, and the recipe also has stovetop instructions.

-But when I had the idea for a Keto version of Zupppa Toscana Soup, I didn’t need to google it.
-I knew there would be other bloggers who had made their version of this tasty soup, and I didn’t care.
-I love the ingredients in Zuppa Toscana soup so much I wanted to make my own version even if it wasn’t that original.
+When I first had the idea for a Keto version of Zupppa Toscana Soup, I knew there would be other bloggers who had made this tasty soup.
+But I loved the flavors in this Italian soup so much I wanted to make my own version even if it wasn’t that original.

-And wow, was it ever a winner!
 My Keto Zuppa Toscana Soup has bacon, spicy Italian sausage, onion, garlic, chicken stock, chopped cauliflower, red pepper flakes, chopped kale, heavy cream, and Parmesan cheese to add at the table.
 How can anything with those ingredients possibly taste bad?
+(I know some people aren’t big on cauliflower or kale, but all these ingredients are a big YES from me!)

 What ingredients do you need for this recipe?